hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Phases

 To keep track of who is doing what and when, each turn is split into four phases.
-This is called the Turn sequence.
+This is the _turn sequence_:

-Turn sequence

-1 Recovery: During the recovery phase you may attempt to rally individuals who have lost their nerve and recover models that are knocked down or stunned.
+__1. Recovery:__ During this phase you deal with incapacitated warriors, recovering models that are _knocked down_ or _stunned_ and attempting to rally _fleeing_ individuals.

-2 Movement: During the movement phase you may move the warriors of your warband according to the rules given in the Movement section.
+__2. Movement:__ During this phase you may move the warriors of your warband according to the rules given in the Movement section.

-3 Shooting: In the shooting phase you may shoot with any appropriate weapons as described in the rules for shooting.
+__3. Shooting:__ In this phase you may shoot with any appropriate weapons as described in the rules for shooting.

-4 Hand-to-hand combat: During the hand-to-hand combat phase all models in hand-to-hand combat may fight.
-Note that both sides fight in the hand-to-hand combat phase, regardless of whose turn it is.
+__4. Hand-to-hand combat:__ During this phase all models in hand-to-hand combat may fight.
+Both sides fight in the hand-to-hand combat phase, regardless of whose turn it is.

 #### Recovery phase

-During the recovery phase you may attempt to rally any of your models who have lost their nerve (see the Recovery Phase rules).
-To take a Rally test, roll 2D6.
-If the score is equal to or less than the model's Leadership value the model stops fleeing and has rallied; turn it to face in any direction you wish.
-The model cannot move or shoot for the rest of the turn, but models able to do so can cast spells.
-If the test is failed, the model will continue to flee towards the closest table edge.
+During the recovery phase, warriors in your warband who have been _stunned_ become _knocked down_ instead and warriors who have been _knocked down_ may stand up.
+For more details, see the _Injuries_ section.

 \page

-Note that a model cannot rally if the closest model to him is an enemy model (fleeing, stunned, knocked down and hidden models are not taken into consideration for this).

-During the recovery phase, warriors in your warband who have been stunned become knocked down instead and warriors who have been knocked down may stand up (see the Injuries section).
+_Fleeing_ models must take a _leadership test_.
+If the test is passed, the model is no longer _fleeing_, but can do nothing this turn except cast spells.
+If the test is failed, the model will continue to _flee_ towards the closest table edge in the _compulsory move_ phase.
+For more details, see the rules for _fleeing_ in the _Leadership & psychology_ section.

 ### Movement

 During the movement phase models are moved in the following order:

 1. Charge!: If you want a model in your warband to charge at an enemy model and attack it in hand-to-hand combat then you must do this at the start of the movement phase before moving any of your other models.
 When you charge a model, declare to your opponent that you are doing so and indicate which of his models it is attacking.

 2. Compulsory Moves: Sometimes a model is forced to move in a certain way and this is called a compulsory move.
-For example, a fighter whose nerve breaks must run away from his enemies and take cover.
+For example, a fighter whose nerve breaks must _flee_.

-Make all of your models' compulsory moves before finishing any remaining movement.
+Make all of your models' compulsory moves before finishingany remaining movement.

 3. Remaining Moves: Once you have moved your chargers and made any compulsory moves, you may move the rest of your warriors as you see fit.

 #### Moving

 During their movement phase, models can move up to movement rate their in any direction.
-They may move (including running and charging) up and down ladders and stairs, and over low obstacles such as barrels, boxes, etc.
-In normal circumstances models don't have to move their full distance, or at all if you do not want them to.
+They may move (including running and charging) up and down ladders and stairs, and over low obstacles such as barrels, boxes, etc. In normal circumstances models don't have to move their full distance, or at all if you do not want them to.
 All exceptions are explained later and invariably involve either charging or compulsory moves.

 #### Running

 The normal Movement value of models represents a warrior moving at a fairly rapid rate, but allows time for him to aim and shoot a weapon and generally observe what is going on around him.
 If you wish, a model may move much quicker than this – he can run!
 A running warrior can move at double speed (for example, 8" rather than 4").
 Note that running is not the same as charging as it does not allow your model to engage the enemy in hand-to-hand combat.

-A model can only run if there are no enemy models within 8" of it at the start of the turn (fleeing, stunned, knocked down and hidden models do not count).
+A model can only run if there are no enemy models within 8" of it at the start of the turn (_incapacitated_ and _hidden_ models do not count).
 Check this distance after any charges have been declared.
 If there are any enemies within 8" at the start of the turn, the model will prepare to fight instead and so is unable to run.
 The running model can move closer than 8" to an enemy as it moves.

 Any model that runs loses its chance to shoot during that turn.
 He is concentrating on running and is not prepared to fight, having sheathed or shouldered his weapons.
 You should declare that models are running as they move, as this will remind both players that the model is unable to shoot that turn.
 Running models can cast spells as normal.

 #### Charge!